Q. What is CDXZipStream™?

 CDXZipStream™ uses a single unique identifier to refer to a specific data item.
 Using the Zip code feeds, enter the 5 digit zip code.
 For state data use the two character abbreviation and for area codes use the 3 digit numerical value.
 In the case of CBSA data the index is the 5 digit numeric code.
 Enter all the indices you wish to retrieve in either rows or columns in your spreadsheet and then run CDXZipStream to retrieve the associated data.
 If your zip code starts with a zero enter start your entry in Excel with an apostrophe "'" to treat the value as a string.

 Q. How does CDXZipStream™ link directly to a data source?

 CDXZipStream™ links directly to the data by inserting “Custom Functions” in Microsoft Excel wherever you need data.
 Custom functions work like Excel formulas and provide a dynamic link to the source of data so that data is automatically refreshed when

 changes are made.
 They eliminate the need to repeatedly run CDXZipStream™ settings or manually refresh the data.
 Just change a zip code or other index manually and the function will update automatically.
 Should your spreadsheet not update immediately, force a global recalculation in Excel by pressing CTL-ALT-F9.

 Q. Can I create a map of an entire Zip Code?

-You can insert route radius, route, location and drive time maps in Excel as well as link to zip code maps on MapQuest and Google.
+You can insert zip code, location and route maps using Bing or Mappoint.
+You can also link to zip code maps on MapQuest and Google.
 Some examples of these maps are

 shown on the CDXZipStream home page.